 The Erudition Exam is a six-hour, closed-book exam.
-The exam requires students to compose three essays in response to a set of questions covering the breadth of the German tradition.
-The exam includes one required question common to all the exams administered to a particular cohort at once in a given semester, plus two essays based on a set of questions among which the student may choose.
-The required question is composed by the faculty as a whole, while the questions among which the student may choose are composed by the student's committee.
-The entire faculty convenes to evaluate the shared question, while the student's committee evaluates the exam as a whole.
-The committee determines the final grade.
+The exam requires students to compose three essays in response to a set of 5 questions covering the breadth of the German-language tradition.
+To ensure adequate coverage and to avoid potential redundancy, 4 questions are organized into pairs; the students must respond to 1 question from each of the pairs.
+The first prompt will be a question required by the student's committee.
+All questions are composed by the student's committee, which will also evaluate the exam as a whole.